rubyworks/library/README.md

 It is highly recommend that a project have a `.ruby` file although Library can fallback to `.gemspec` if a `.ruby` file isn't found.
 But relying on a `.gemspec` of going to slow things down.
 Library can also handle installed gems.
-If you point Library torwards a gem home, it will gather the necessary metadata from the relative `specifications/*.gemspec` though again an available `.ruby` file in the project is going to improve performance.
+If you point Library towards a gem home, it will gather the necessary metadata from the relative `specifications/*.gemspec` though again an available `.ruby` file in the project is going to improve performance.